blahosyl/dinner-party/README.md

 |green text			|information that the user needs to proceed|
 |magenta ASCII text	|start and end of program|

+In addition, important information within messages is highlighted with a contrasting color.

 ### Website design